Find Cheap Auto Insurance Quotes in Your Area

 - Selling a car with no further plans to drive: Without a car, you probably don't need to continue paying for car insurance.

-If you still plan to own a car, always be sure that you've initiated coverage at another insurer prior to cancelling your existing car insurer.
+If you still plan to own a car, be sure that you've initiated coverage at another insurer prior to cancelling your existing car insurer.
 A lapse in coverage risks you having to pay extremely high out-of-pocket costs in the event of an accident while you are uninsured.
 And if you own a car, most states legally require some degree of car insurance.

 When not to cancel car insurance